erics118/mfl/README.md

 - `factorial.mfl`: prints the factorial of 10
 - `fibonacci.mfl`: prints the first 10 Fibonacci numbers
 - `primes.mfl`: prints the primes under 100
+- `quicksort.mfl`: sorts an array of 10 integers using quicksort

 ## testing